moorepants/dissertation/physicalparameters.rst

 physical parameters of the bicycle rider.
-The measurement of the physical properties of a human is more difficult than for a bicycle because the human body parts are not as easily described as rigid bodes with defined joints and inflexible geometry.Human mass, center of mass and inertia properties have been measured and estimated in a multitude of ways.
+The measurement of the physical properties of a human is more difficult than for a bicycle because the human body parts are not as easily described as rigid bodes with defined joints and inflexible geometry, daily varying mass, wobbly mass, etc.

+Human mass, center of mass and inertia properties have been measured and estimated in a multitude of ways.
 Each method has its advantages and disadvantages.
-The inertia properties of a human are not as clearly defined as the bicycle, due to the human's daily varying mass, wobbly mass, flexibility etc. I approached the parameter estimation in an analytical fashion.
+Many methods exist including cadaver measurements [Dempster1955]_, [Clauser1969]_, [Chandler1975]_, photogrammetry, ray scanning techniques [Zatsiorsky1983]_, [Zatsiorsky1990]_, water displacement [Park1999]_, and mathematical geometrical estimation of the body segments [Yeadon1990a]_.
+[Dohring1953]_ and [Patterson2006]_ measured the moments of inertia and centers of mass of a combined rider and vehicle, but this is not always practical.

+I approached the human parameter estimation in a more analytical fashion with minimal geometrically centric measurements as compared to some of the popular measurement techniques.
 Both methods that were used were based on estimating the inertial parameters from mass and geometry measurement along with a human body density estimate.

-Many methods exist for estimating the geometry, centers of mass and moments of inertia of a human including cadaver measurements [Dempster1955]_, [Clauser1969]_, [Chandler1975]_, photogrammetry, ray scanning techniques [Zatsiorsky1983]_, [Zatsiorsky1990]_, water displacement [Park1999]_, and mathematical geometrical estimation of the body segments [Yeadon1990a]_.
-We estimated the physical properties of the rider in a seated position using a simple mathematical geometrical estimation similar in idea to [Yeadon1990a]_ in combination with mass data from [Dempster1955]_.
+With the first method, I estimated the physical properties of the rider in a seated position using a simple mathematical geometrical estimation similar in idea to [Yeadon1990a]_ in combination with mass data from [Dempster1955]_.
+The second method substitutes Yeadon's more robust model with my previous one.

-[Dohring1953]_ measured the moments of inertia and centers of mass of a combined rider and motor-scooter with a large measurement table, but this is not always practical.
-The validity of the presented methods could be determined if such data existed for a bicycle and rider.

 Moore method
 ------------

 This method calculates the center of mass and inertia of a simplified model of the ten major human body parts: head, toros, upper and lower arms, and upper and lower legs, in a conifguration for typical bicycles.
 Several measurements of the human rider are needed to calculate the physical properties.
 The mass of the rider was measured along with fourteen anthropomorphic measurements of the body (Table :ref:`tabRiderDimensions` and Tab. :ref:`tabSegmentMass`).
 These